mindfulJS/powershell-with-vbscript/README.md

 1) Create your PowerShell file "ps.ps1" in the same folder

-2) Run this file in Windows
+2) Run the vbs file that will launch the PowerShell file